-To operate correctly (particularly with the Modem Answer Window and Dial-In software options, the modem profile must be set for the following :-
+To operate correctly (particularly with the Modem Answer Window and Dial-In software options, the modem profile must be set for the following:-

-1. NO local echo
+- 1. NO local echo

 - 2. XON/XOFF flow control

 - 3. Answer after 1 ring

 - 4. Disable answer if DTR off

-- 5. Ensure DSR is always on

-- 6. If dial-in required, the number to dial
+- 5. If dial-in required, the number to dial

-For a US Robotics 14400 modem, these settings correspond to the following AT commands :-
+For a US Robotics 14400 modem, these settings correspond to the following AT commands:-

-1 AT&F2E0 Set software flow-control factory profile WITHOUT echo (also sets DTR & DSR modes) 2 ATS0=1 Auto-answer after 1 ring 3 AT&Z0=01962 If dial-in required, telephone number that logger is to dial.
+1 AT&F2E0 Set software flow-control factory profile WITHOUT echo (also sets DTR mode) 2 ATS0=1 Auto-answer after 1 ring 3 AT&Z0=01962 If dial-in required, telephone number that logger is to dial.
 4 AT&W0 Store as power-up profile